paschalidi/nextjs-with-semantic-boilerplate/README.md

-# new-vimcar-website
+# new-boilerplate-website
-the new vimcar website. including a CMS
+the new boilerplate website. including a CMS

 ## Contents